Creating incentives for the preservation of ecosystem services

 The ForCES project

 In collaboration with the United Nations Environment Programme, FSC launched the five-year Forest Certification for Ecosystem Services (ForCES) project in 2011 as an incentive for the preservation of valuable ecosystem services in responsibly managed forests.
 The aim of the project is to adapt FSC standards to emerging ecosystem services markets and target ecosystem services with present or future market potential.
-The ForCES project is being implemented and tested in several pilot sites, specifically in the countries below.
+The ForCES project is being implemented and tested in several pilot sites, specifically in the following countries: Chile, Indonesia, Nepal and Vietnam.

 For more information on helping us develop and promote FSC ecosystem services tools, or to support or invest in ecosystem services on FSC-certified forests, please contact Chris Henschel, FSC International, Programme Manager (Ecosystem Services), c.henschel at fsc point org